-Don’t deprive yourself of all treats this new year.
+Trying to save money doesn't mean cutting out all treats.
 Learn how you can bring the high street into your own kitchen, at a fraction of the price.

-January is typically the time for New Year resolutions which often involve saving money and eating healthier.
-We’re going to show you how you can combine both!
+While January is typically the time to kick off habits that involve saving money and eating healthier, you can get started at any time of year.
+And, we’re going to show you how you can combine both healthier food and saving money!
 Start by cutting out, (or at least cutting down) the household favourite - the takeaway.

 It’s easy to make your own fakeaway at home, it just needs a little planning.
 Once you’ve stocked up on some basic ingredients, you’ll have almost everything you need when you fancy a treat.
 Each recipe can be made healthier by cutting down on the sugar, fat and salt.
 And you can modify every recipe to suit your own taste and what’s in your cupboard.